The importance of sugar in ice cream

-Just like fat, sugar is one those ingredients that we might want to cut out of ice cream.
+Just like fat, sugar is one of those ingredients that we might want to cut out of ice cream.
 Or at least reduce.
 But just like fat, sugar is an essential component of ice cream.
 So while we can certainly reduce it, it's very difficult to cut it out altogether.

-Because sugar contributes to ice cream in several important ways:
+This is because sugar contributes to ice cream in several important ways:

-- gives sweetness to the ice cream
+- It gives sweetness to the ice cream

-- adds body to the ice cream
+- It adds body to the ice cream

-- keeps the ice cream soft
+- It keeps the ice cream soft

 Sugar adds Sweetness